l4m4re/growatt-inverter-info/doc/README.md

 into register records.
 The Markdown output is rendered programmatically to stay in sync with those JSON sources.

-1. Modify `growatt_registers_spec.json` as required (or refresh it from the PDF extraction pipeline).
+1. Update `growatt_registers_best_guess.json` as needed (or refresh it from the vendor artefacts using the helper scripts in this directory).
-2. Regenerate `HA_local_registers.json` with `python extract_HA_local_registers.py` when the
+2. Regenerate `HA_local_registers.json` with `python extract_HA_local_registers.py`
-   integration mapping changes.
+   when the integration mapping changes.
 3. Run `python normalize_register_spec.py` to tidy the JSON and attach updated attribute mappings.
 4. Run `python build_register_data_types.py` if the type catalogue needs to be refreshed.
-5. Run `python render_register_spec.py` from this directory (or inside the `script/bootstrap` virtualenv).
+5. (Optional) Run `python render_register_spec.py` from this directory (or inside the `script/bootstrap` virtualenv) to emit a Markdown snapshot for review.
+6. Run `python convert_growatt_registers_best_guess.py` if you need the schema-compliant `growatt_registers_best_guess.v2.json` to stay in sync.
-5. Commit the updated JSON artefacts and the regenerated Markdown together.
+7. Commit the updated JSON artefacts (Markdown snapshots are for local review only).

-Regenerating each time keeps the Markdown and the source JSON in sync.
+Regenerating each time keeps the derived artefacts and the source JSON in sync.